Cecilia Zandalasini: Minnesota Lynx second stint (2024)

-On April 19 2024, Zandalasini signed with a training camp contract with the Minnesota Lynx.
+On April 19, 2024, Zandalasini signed with a training camp contract with the Minnesota Lynx.
 On 14 May, it was announced that she made the final roster.

 Golden State Valkyries (2025–present)

 On 6 December 2024, Zandalasini was selected as the Golden State Valkyries' pick from the Minnesota Lynx' roster in the 2024 WNBA expansion draft.

+On April 7, 2026, she signed a one-year deal with the Golden State Valkyries, ahead of the 2026 WNBA season.

 National team career

 At EuroBasket Women 2017 she averaged 19.0 points (2nd in event) and 9.6 rebounds (3rd in event) and earned a spot on the All-Tournament Team.
 Jeff Taylor of FIBA.com called her performance "the greatest FIBA EuroBasket Women debut of all time".